Nick Madrigal Player Props: Cubs vs. Athletics

-The Chicago Cubs and Nick Madrigal, who went 1-for-5 with a double last time out, take on Ken Waldichuk and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+On Wednesday, Nick Madrigal (coming off going 1-for-1 with an RBI) and the Chicago Cubs play the Oakland Athletics, whose starting pitcher will be Mason Miller.
+First pitch is at 3:37 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Athletics.
+He reached base in his only plate appearance in his last game against the Athletics.

 Nick Madrigal Game Info & Props vs. the Athletics